Where do I park?

 What if I can't get to the Sunday morning or special holiday services?

-We offer a library of podcasts from weekly services which contains the scripture and message prior to March 22, 2020.
-The podcasts can be accessed through our website; you can listen through the website or it can be downloaded to your device.
-If your preference is to listen to the entire worship service or would like a service from years no longer available on the website, please contact the Church Office at 570.385.3941 or send an email to email@example.com to request a copy of the service on CD.
+We offer a library of podcasts from weekly and holiday services, for services prior to March 22, 2020, in two formats: (1) contains just the scripture and message or (2) if your preference is to listen to the entire worship service, please contact the Church Office at 570.385.3941 or send an email to email@example.com to request a copy of the service on CD.

 How do I submit a Prayer Request?

 FUMC has an active prayer life and offers many different avenues of prayer.
 If a prayer request is for yourself, you may have it announced in church and added to the church bulletin or prayer chain.
 If the prayer request is for someone else, please be certain that the subject person would approve the amount of information provided.
 There are strict HIPPA (Federal Health Insurance Portability and Accountability Act) guidelines in place to keep a person's health information private and we do not want to violate that ethical standard.

 Prayer Cards: Prayer cards (located in the pews in the sanctuary) may be filled out on Sunday mornings.
 During the opening hymn, ushers come down the aisles to collect any prayer cards that are to be prayed for during the worship service.
 There is also a small check-box at the bottom of the prayer card if you would like the request included in the Sunday bulletin prayer list.
 These cards are not added to the prayer chain!
 These are only used during church services and to be added to the church bulletin, upon request.
 If the prayer request is of a confidential nature and you do not wish to share it aloud, drop it in the box at the back of the sanctuary.
 No one will read or distribute prayer requests on the cards in the box; God alone knows what you have written.
 Every couple months the cards are removed and destroyed unread.